 Leave No Trace

-There is a best practice and philosophy in the wilderness community called “Leave No Trace” whose principles reinforce the idea that we should respect and care for our wild areas and do our part to preserve and protect them as we enjoy them.
-I like to think many of those principles extend beyond backpacking into the ethic of sustainable travel and the inherent responsibility travelers have.
+The best practice and philosophy in the wilderness community called “Leave No Trace” whose principles reinforce the idea that we should respect and care for our wild areas and do our part to preserve and protect them as we enjoy them.
+I like to think many of those principles extend beyond backpacking into the ethics of sustainable travel and the inherent responsibility travelers have.

 Living these principles may seem easy, but when faced with “unique experience” and “once-in-a-lifetime opportunities,” they can be difficult to adhere to.
 It means saying no to gathering the vial of sand, touching the ancient monument, and swimming with the dolphins.
 We place a lot of emphasis on touch when it comes to creating memories, but the best ones are intangible.
 Rely on the sights, smells, and sounds of your environment to develop truly unforgettable and meaningful experiences.